nea/vertx-mod-cassandra-persistor/README.md

         "statement": <cql3Statement>
     }

+An example could look like

+    {
+        "action": "raw",
+        "statement": "SELECT * FROM superkeyspace.tablewithinfos"
+    }

 #### Fields
-`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra. *Note: Do not forget the keyspace, even if configured, as the raw statements are not altered in any way!*
+`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra. *Note: Do not forget the keyspace (e.g. `FROM keyspace.table`), even if configured, as the raw statements are not altered in any way!*

-#### Return
+#### Returns
 The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections!*

 # Personal Note